YoniGR94/Symulation-aplication-of-M-M/README.md

 🔍 Key Questions Explored

-1. Are colors evenly distributed in an M&M package?
+1. How evenly does colors distributed in an M&M package?

 2. What is the probability of getting less than half of a certain color?